bookofproofs/bookofproofs.github.io/_sources/history/19th-century/cournot.md

 * In fact Cournot had begun publishing papers on mechanics before he submitted his thesis.
 * On 24 October 1835 Cournot became professor of mathematics at Grenoble and rector there.
 * He replaced Louis Antoine Stanislas Ferriot (1779-1859) who had himself replaced Armand Berroyer, who had taught Cournot mathematics at Besançon.
-* Three years later Cournot became inspector general of public education and, on 10 September 1838, he married Colombe Antoinette Petitguyot in Gray, Franche-Comté; they had one son, Pierre Cournot (1839-1894).
 * This work makes Cournot a pioneer of mathematical economics, 25 years before Stanley Jevons.
 * Jevons had not seen Cournot's work when he wrote The Theory of Political Economy in 1871 but by the time of Jevons' second edition in 1879 he had read Cournot's 1838 book.
 * Cournot also worked on probability and, although his investigations into a logical foundation for it were unsuccessful, his work did lead the way to future important developments.